Jaynoo/Nier-Automata-Weapon-Conversion-Tool/README.md

 2. Drag the folder (or folder of folders) containing your modded weapons onto NAWCT.py
     1. The tool works recursively, if the dat/dtt is anywhere inside the folder you dragged, it will convert it.
-![gif of me dragging mods onto the script](/assets/giffornawct.gif) 3.The converted files will exported next to the original dtt/dat files.
+![gif of me dragging mods onto the script](/assets/giffornawct.gif)
+3. The converted files will exported next to the original dtt/dat files.

 ## FAQ but just the answers
 - You cannot convert between categories.